Thursday, August 20, 2015

 The space was enlarged in the 18th century, but remained tiny in comparison with its extent today.

 The new space means seeing the giant edifice from afar.
-Then it seems smaller and less imposing, and the reminder of eternity vanishes:
+That makes it seems smaller and less imposing, and the reminder of eternity vanishes:

 # # #